Pokecube-Development/pokecube/source/machines_and_items/genetics_machines.rst

 .. image:: ../_images/machines_items/gene_extractor_gui.*

 To use the extractor, place the source of the DNA in the left most slot (source slot), and then a bottle of water in the bottle slot (top slot).
-Next place the required selector in the book slot (bottom slot).
+Next place the required :ref:`selector <gene_selector>` in the book slot (bottom slot).
 The machine will then consume Forge Energy, and attempt to extract the selected DNA from the Source into the bottle.

 .. warning:: Use with Legendary |pokemobs| is not advised, their DNA is volatile, and liable to be destroyed on extraction!